 Like so many, we at CNCA have been impacted by the Covid-19 situation.
-We have had to close our office and we are unable to carry out our befriending home visits.
-We are all working from home and have, therefore, had to adapt our service and run it in a different way.
+Our office is still closed and we are still unable to carry out our befriending home visits.
+We have all been working from home and have, therefore, had to adapt our service and run it in a different way.

-So many are more isolated than ever before due to the Covid-19 virus and we are working closely with the Council and other community organisations to provide befriending support to those most vulnerable people.
+So many have been more isolated than ever before due to the Covid-19 virus and we have been working closely with the Council and other community organisations to provide befriending support to those most vulnerable people.
 In partnership with Age UK Croydon and our member groups, we are providing cmprehensive befriending support to individuals over 60 across the borough.

-Specifically, CNCA's role is to provide a telephone befriending service, in addition to our existing clients, for those who are over 80, infirm, isolated and housebound and who have little or no contact with other people.
+Specifically, CNCA's role is to provide a telephone befriending service for those who are over 65, infirm, isolated and housebound and who have little or no contact with other people.
 Referrals that do not meet this criteria, are passed on to AGE UK Croydon and our member groups.

 We'd love to share some 'good news' stories here:

 Over the last 8 weeks CNCA have adapted our service.
 We have been working over a 7 day period, supporting the most vulnerable and isolated over 80’s across the borough.